• EspaƱol

 3. You may want to join one of the Texas Music Associations and Unions.

-4. Familiarize yourself with our Copyrights, Trademarks and General Music Business Information, as well as the music publishing sections of our Getting Started in the Music Business guide.
+4. Familiarize yourself with our Copyrights, Trademarks and General Music Business Information, as well as music publishing.

-9. Register with EnjoyTexasMusic.com's Texas Talent Register so that you'll be eligible for referrals.
+8. Register with the Texas Music Office's Musician Listings so that you'll be eligible for referrals.

-10. Create "promo pack" with: (1) song titles and years of copyright; (2) lyric sheets of three best lyrical songs; and (3) list of all song titles previously recorded by others, artist's name and album name.
-Include all co-writers and their publishing company names.
+9. Create "promo pack" with: (1) song titles and years of copyright; (2) lyric sheets of three best lyrical songs; and (3) list of all song titles previously recorded by others, artist's name and album name.
+Include all co-writers and their publishing company names..

-15. Broaden exposure to national audience by establishing a YouTube channel containing high quality video performances of your songs.
+12. Broaden exposure to national audience through social media containing high quality video performances of your songs.

-16. Make sure all of your songs are available to be purchased on iTunes, Amazon, eMusic, Napster, Rhapsody, etc. Companies like Tunecore, Reverbnation and CDBaby can help facilitate distribution to those digital stores for a fee.
+13. Make sure all of your songs are available through streaming and downloads.
+Companies like Tunecore, Reverbnation and CDBaby can help facilitate distribution to those digital stores for a fee.

-17. Create awareness among your fans for music streaming sites like LastFM, Pandora, Spotify, Slacker, etc. that pay digital royalties to featured recording artists and sound recording copyright owners (usually a record label, unless you self-release your music) through Sound Exchange.
-Most of these sites have an app that you can add to your social media pages.
+14. Create awareness among your fans for music streaming sites that pay digital royalties to featured recording artists and sound recording copyright owners (usually a record label, unless you self-release your music) through Sound Exchange.

 Songwriting Groups and Associations